squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 The configuration above indicates that the cache will use ''pb.cache.nlanr.net'' and ''it.cache.nlanr.net'' for domains uk, de, fr, no, se and it, ''sd.cache.nlanr.net'' for domains mx, za, mu and zm, and ''cache1.nzgate.net.nz'' for domains au, aq, fj, and nz.

 == How do I join NLANR's cache hierarchy? ==
-We have a simple set of [http://www.ircache.net/Cache/joining.html guidelines for joining] the NLANR cache hierarchy.
+We have a simple set of [[http://www.ircache.net/Cache/joining.html|guidelines for joining]] the NLANR cache hierarchy.

 == Why should I want to join NLANR's cache hierarchy? == The NLANR hierarchy can provide you with an initial source for parent or sibling caches.
 Joining the NLANR global cache system will frequently improve the performance of your caching service.